epam/road-ios-framework/Documents/ROADLogger.md

  - `kRFLogMessageTypeNoLogging`.

 ## Logging to the Network
-`RFNetworkLogWriter` can output it's messages to the service located in the neighborhood network and discovered by Bonjour.
+`RFNetworkLogWriter` can output it's messages to the service located in the neighbourhood network and discovered by Bonjour.

 All the job is zero-configured and performed transparently to the user.
 List of available services can be obtained via delegate method:
 ```objc